dirkwhoffmann/DeepDrill/docs/_sources/References/Options.md.txt

 - `glitches`

-  if set to `true`, glitch points are highlighted in red in the final image.
+  If set to `true`, glitch points are marked red in the final image.
 It's main purpose is to debug the glitch detection algorithm.